smikhalevski/toofast/README.md

 <dt><code>measureTimeout</code></dt>
 <dd>

 The maximum measure duration in milliseconds.
 Doesn't include the duration of warmup iterations.
-Default is 10_000.
+Defaults to 10_000.

 </dd>
 <dt><code>targetRme</code></dt>
 <dd>

 The maximum relative margin of error that must be reached for each measurement [0, 1].
-Default is 0.002.
+Defaults to 0.002.

 </dd>
 <dt><code>warmupIterationCount</code></dt>
 <dd>

 The maximum number of warmup iterations that are run before each measurement.
-Default is 1.
+Defaults to 1.
 Set to 0 to disable warmup.

 </dd>
 <dt><code>batchIterationCount</code></dt>